miraland-labs/miraland/docs/src/integrations/exchange.md

 ## Supporting the Solarti Token Standard

-[Solarti Token](https://spl.solana.com/token) is the standard for wrapped/synthetic token creation and exchange on the Solana blockchain.
+[Solarti Token](https://spl.miraland.top/token) is the standard for wrapped/synthetic token creation and exchange on the Miraland blockchain.

 The Solarti Token workflow is similar to that of native MLN tokens, but there are a few differences which will be discussed in this section.